F-Stack/f-stack/dpdk/doc/guides/nics/enic.rst

 - VIC 1385
 - VIC 1387

-- Flow director features are not supported on generation 1 Cisco VIC adapters (M81KR and P81E)

 Supported Operating Systems
 ---------------------------

 Any Linux distribution fulfilling the conditions described in Dependencies section of DPDK documentation.

 Supported features
 ------------------

 - Unicast, multicast and broadcast transmission and reception
 - Receive queue polling
 - Port Hardware Statistics